coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 #### Validate your cluster assets

-The `validate` command check the validity of the cloud-config userdata files and the cloudformation stack description.
+The `validate` command check the validity of the cloud-config userdata files and the CloudFormation stack description.

 ```sh
 $ kube-aws validate
 ```

 #### Create a cluster from asset directory

+Now for the exciting part, create your cluster:

 ```sh
 $ kube-aws up